neoviki/netcopy/README.md

 ### How to install this package?

-    1. git clone
-    2. cd src/
-    3. chmod +x install.sh
+    1. chmod +x install.sh
-    3. sudo ./install.sh
+    2. sudo ./install.sh

 ### How to use this utility?